CTS-2301 (Unix/Linux Administration I) Project #6

 }

-1. List all the services now available on your host.
-There are a number of tools you can use for this purpose, including lsof -i and netstat -lA inet.
-But lsof lists each process listening, so ports such as TCP/80 will be listed multiple times, and netstat won't list on-demand services (just the super-server xinetd).
-Perhaps the simplest way is to run (as root) the command nmap -sSU -p 0-65535 localhost.
+1. List all the network services currently available on your host.
+There are a number of tools you can use for this purpose, including “lsof -i” and “netstat -l46”.
+However, lsof lists each process listening, so ports such as TCP/80 will be listed multiple times, while netstat may not list on-demand services.
+Perhaps the simplest way to see all available network services is to run (as root) the command “nmap -sSU -p 0-65535 localhost”.
+(You may need to install nmap using dnf.)
+This command may take about a minute to run.

-2. What is the purpose of the /etc/services file?
+2. What is the purpose of the “/etc/services” file?
 What would happen if you commented out (or removed) the line(s) for some service, such as Telnet?
-(You can always try it and see what happens.)
+(You can always try it and see what happens, but make a backup copy of the file first.
+Use the command “nc -t localhost 23” to test, or “telnet localhost 23”.
+If you don't specify the port to use with telnet, it does use /etc/services to look up the port number, and so it will fail if you removed or changed that entry.)

 To be turned in: